patsweet/DelawareLobbying/README.md

 ## Why so many files?

-The scripts are broken up into five main components:
+The scripts are broken up into six main components:

 1. [PublicOfficers.py](https://bitbucket.org/thenewsjournal/lobbying-disclosures/src/16de73e19cfada3de550e5acc8a5e23e77965387/Lobbying/PublicOfficers.py?at=master)
     - Models defining the types of objects we are parsing from the XML string for public officers.
 It includes classes for: